A Survey on Large Language Model-Based Game Agents: Gameplay Taxonomy for LLMGA Design

-\textbf{Methods.} Across action game environments, a consistent finding is that LLMs alone cannot sustain frame-level decision speed.
-Evaluations of multimodal LLMs as low-level controllers in Atari 2600 games show that models fall far short of reinforcement learning agents and humans, often approaching random-play performance, primarily due to inference latency and limited visuospatial grounding~\cite{waytowich2024atari}.
-Similar evidence comes from latency-sensitive games such as Street Fighter, where empirical studies demonstrate that achieving competent play requires explicitly trading off reasoning quality for faster inference~\cite{kang2025win}.
 To mitigate this bottleneck, researchers have adopted hybrid designs.
-One line of work delegates reflexive control to low-level policies trained through reinforcement or imitation learning, while reserving the LLM for high-level reasoning and strategy, as illustrated by two-tier agent systems in fighting games~\cite{wang2025enhancing}.
+One line of work delegates reflexive control to low-level policies trained through reinforcement or imitation learning, while reserving the LLM for high-level reasoning and strategy, as illustrated by two-tier agent systems in Overcooked~\cite{liu2023llm}.
 Empirical studies further show that latency-sensitive environments such as Street Fighter expose a fundamental trade-off between reasoning quality and decision speed: deeper reasoning produces stronger local decisions but increases inference latency to the point of losing more frequently, while shallower reasoning improves responsiveness and overall win rates~\cite{kang2025win}.
-In the recent \textit{Black Myth: Wukong}, VARP samples frames at second-level intervals for multi-step action generation instead of conducting per-frame inference, thereby maintaining timely control under visually complex action settings~\cite{chen2024varp}.
+Action-game environments also serve as testbeds beyond latency: PoE-World learns a programmatic world model from few observations and embeds it into a model-based planner for stochastic Atari games such as Pong and Montezuma's Revenge~\cite{piriyakulkij2025poeworld}.